AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 >Some out-of-the-box components, such as **Carousel** and **Slideshow** do not provide a means for adding alternate text descriptions to images.
 When implementing versions of these for your AEM instance, your development team will need to configure such components to support the `alt` attribute so that authors can add it to the content (see [Adding Support for Additional HTML Elements and Attributes](/help/sites-administering/rte-accessible-content.md#adding-support-for-additional-html-elements-and-attributes)).
 -->

 AEM requires the **Alternative Text** field to be filled by default.
-If the image is purely decorative and alternative text would be nonsensical, the **Image is decorative** option can be checked.
+If the image is purely decorative and alternative text would be unnecessary, the **Image is decorative** option can be checked.

 #### Creating Good Text Alternatives {#creating-good-text-alternatives}